Product Portfolio

 What I've Done

-Built the product behind a $15M raise at a $40M valuation.
+Built the product that secured $15M in funding at a $40M valuation.
 Translated technical progress into investor narratives, ran product demos for enterprise buyers, and shaped the roadmap that led to pilots with Coke, Pepsi, Swig, AMC, Inspire Brands, and Dutch Bros.

 What This Means For You